chrishuges/projectsWorkspace/sorensenLab/relatedToYbx1/sequencing20210312_mg633Guc6ApaDeepSeq/20210318File2_qapaAnalysis.md

 /projects/ptx_analysis/chughes/software/salmon-1.4/bin/salmon index -t ./output_sequences.fa -i utr_library
 ```

 Then we need to run Salmon itself.
+The alignment rates might be a bit low here (around 30%), but remember you are using a library that only contains 3'UTRs, so this is not unexpected.

 ```shell
 #!/bin/bash